 Water use classifications for individual water bodies are provided in Minnesota Rules 7050.0470, 7050.0425, and 7050.0430.
 This TMDL report addresses the water bodies that do not meet the standards for Class 2 and 3 waters.
-The impaired streams in this report are classified as class 2B, 2Bg and/or 3C waters (Table 1-1 of the final TMDL document).
+All but one waterbody in this report are classified as Class 2B and 3B waters (Table 1-1 of the final TMDL document).
+O'Brien Creek is classified as 1A, 2A, and 3B.
+For the pollutants and impairments addressed in this TMDL, Class 2B is the most protective.
+Class 2B waters are protected for aquatic life and recreation.